KotaroTanabe/MyMahjong/README.md

 ## Contributing

-1. Fork the repository and create a new branch.
-2. Install dependencies and ensure `npm run lint`, `npm run typecheck`, `npm run build`, and `npm test` all succeed.
-3. Commit your changes with clear messages and open a pull request.

-Feel free to open issues or suggestions for improvements.
+This repository is provided as a demonstration of Codex.
+We are not accepting external pull requests or commits.
+If you have questions or suggestions, feel free to open an issue.